Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 Internet Access:

 Many refugios now have internet.
-However there are a lot of pilgrims contending for use, and they are usually Windows 98, and the usb ports and/or cd drives may not be available.
+However there are a lot of pilgrims contending for use, and they are usually Windows xp and the usb ports and/or cd drives may not be available.
 There are also internet cafes in the larger towns, as well as in the library.
-Uploading photos can be a problem: See http://la-via-lattea.blogspot.com/2006/10/bloggers-guide-to-camino.html for some of the problems.
+The word for internet cafe in Spain is locotario.
+Uploading photos can be a problem: See tourradar.com/days-to-come/store-photos-while-travelling/ for some of the problems.
+Most places now have Wi-Fi and we have started carrying a 3rd generation wireless only ipod to do our email and simple web lookups.

 Health Care: